 5. They are completely customizable and therefore, meet the individual needs of your child.

 I have included free printable photos for you to use in your visual schedule.
 You can use these photos, in addition adding your own to your visual schedule.
+These free printable visual aids for autism are a valuable tool for your home or classroom program.

 6. Can be used across different environments – a visual system transfers into a general education setting/workplace to help your child function independently.

-You can create visual schedules for home, outdoor activities, school, extracurricular activities, etc.
+You can create visual schedules for home, outdoor activities, school, extracurricular activities, etc. A printable visual schedule for the classroom is a valuable tool.

 7. They make you a more confident parent.